 - The Veteran’s Health Administration also covers hospice care.
 If you think you may be eligible, you can read further information for veteran’s benefits.

 - The Veteran’s Health Administration provides benefits that are very similar to the Medicare Hospice Benefits.

 - Many private insurance companies provide some coverage for hospice care.
 Check with your insurer to determine whether hospice care is covered and under what circumstances.
 Among private insurers, there are variations in qualifications and covered benefits.

-- If you do not have insurance coverage and cannot otherwise afford the service, a hospice may provide care free of charge or on a sliding scale basis.
+- If you do not have insurance coverage and cannot otherwise afford the service, please contact us to discuss possible payment solutions.

 - This financial assistance is provided through donations, gifts, grants or other community sources.
 Call your local hospices to learn if they are able and willing to offer care for free or reduced cost in your case.